Truck Accidents Caused by Faulty Equipment

 Reporting Faulty Trucking Equipment and Deficiencies

-If a defect or deficiency is discovered by or reported to the driver which would affect the safety of operation of the vehicle or result in its mechanical breakdown, it must be identified on the DVIR.
+Any defect or deficiency discovered by or reported to the driver that would affect the vehicle’s safe operation or result in its mechanical breakdown must be identified on the DVIR.

 In any event, every motor carrier is required to fix any defect or deficiency listed on the DVIR which would be likely to affect the safety of operation of the vehicle.
 Failure to